Download PDF

 - FDI Inflow:

-Turkey’s economic freedom score is 56.9, making its economy the 107th freest in the 2022 Index.
-Turkey is ranked 42nd among 45 countries in the Europe region, and its overall score is below the regional and world averages.
+Türkiye’s economic freedom score is 56.9, making its economy the 104th freest in the 2023 Index.
+Its score is unchanged from last year.
+Türkiye is ranked 41st out of 44 countries in the Europe region, and its overall score is lower than the world average.

 Background

-Turkey is a constitutionally secular republic, but President Recep Tayyip Erdogan’s Justice and Development Party (AKP) has pursued an Islamist agenda and has eroded democracy.
-Erdogan further consolidated power after 2018 elections allowed an AKP coalition with the Nationalist Action Party to retain control of the unicameral national assembly while Erdogan managed by a slim margin to win a second four-year term as president.
-Turkey’s largely free-market and diversified economy is driven by its industrial and service sectors, but traditional agriculture still accounts for about 25 percent of employment.
-In 2021, the economy enjoyed significant growth, but that growth came in part after a currency devaluation driven by artificially low interest rates that affected price stability.
+Türkiye is constitutionally secular, but President Recep Tayyip Erdogan’s Justice and Development Party (AKP) has pursued an Islamist agenda and eroded democracy.
+Erdogan further consolidated his power after 2018 elections allowed an AKP coalition with the Nationalist Action Party to retain control of the unicameral national assembly while he managed to win a second four-year term.
+Türkiye’s largely market and diversified economy is driven by its industrial and service sectors, but traditional agriculture still accounts for about 25 percent of employment.
+Relatively high economic growth followed a currency devaluation driven by artificially low interest rates that affected price stability.

 Rule of Law